Make-School-Courses/FEW-1.1-Web-Foundations/11-JavaScript-and-the-DOM/README.md

 - `document.querySelectorAll()`
   - Uses any valid CSS selector
   - Returns a NodeList of all matching elements
-    - NodeList is not a real Array!
-It can be converted to an array.
+    - NodeList is not array!
+It can be converted to an array
-    - for or foreach to loop through all of elements
+    - Use for in or foreach to loop through all of elements

 - Best practices
   - Use id for unique elements